googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/README.md

 app = workflow.compile()
 ```

-## Authenticating to the Toolbox Server
+## Client to Server Authentication

 This section describes how to authenticate the ToolboxClient itself when
 connecting to a Toolbox server instance that requires authentication.
 This is